libdynd/libdynd/documents/kernels.md

 function calls and if/switch statements figuring out the kernel to create, but only using stack-allocated memory is possible.

-This is handled by a trick inside the 'hierarchical_kernel' class, which handles memory allocation and resizing of the kernel data buffer.
+This is handled by a trick inside the 'ckernel_builder' class, which handles memory allocation and resizing of the kernel data buffer.
 This class contains a small fixed-size array which is used to start.
 If no kernel factory uses more than this amount